Cyfrin/Updraft/courses/solidity/1-simple-storage/13-zksync-bridging/+page.md

 > 👀❗ **IMPORTANT**
 > Be sure to use a testnet wallet, where no real money is present.

 Select "Continue," and proceed to bridge your funds.
-Confirm the transaction on MetaMask, and your funds will be transferred within around 15 minutes.
+Confirm the transaction on MetaMask, and your funds will be transferred within 15 minutes.

-While waiting, add the ZKSync Sepolia Testnet to MetaMask.
+While waiting, you can add the zkSync Sepolia Testnet to MetaMask.
 Go to [Chainlist](https://chainlist.org/), search for "zkSync Sepolia" while including testnets, and connect your wallet.
 Approve the network addition and switch to the zkSync Sepolia Testnet.

 Once the transaction completes, you will see the funds appear in your MetaMask wallet under the zkSync Sepolia Testnet.
-With funds now in the testnet, you can proceed to deploy contracts in Remix on the zkSync Testnet.
+With the correct funds in your wallet, you can now proceed to deploy contracts in Remix.

 [Back to top](#top)